digital

 Call it a ledger if you want!

-Blockchain technologies spawned many innovations making full use of modern cryptography, however, we are aiming for a more minimalistic approach.
+Blockchain technologies spawned many innovations making full use of modern cryptography.
+However, we are solving for a different kind of problem.
 Yes, we are using append-only immutable trees of hashes.
-No, we are not building a blockchain.
+No, we are not building a blockchain-based system.

 We believe here that our limiting factor is not good cryptography.

 We are making opinionated choices specific to long-term digital preservation and believe that transparency logs are a better fit for this.
-We also believe that blockchain-based OpenTimestamps services will have some role to play.
+We also believe that blockchain-based notary services will have some role to play, but we can not afford to rely on them.

 Is this a work in progress?